Chiyanjano Cooperative Sustainable Pig Farm

 The pigs are "Large White" breed, and are fed a mixture of locally produced crop byproducts, mostly maize bran and sunflower cake, waste materials from grain/seed processing.

-Biosecurity measures, including a handwashing and foot sanitizing station, help to ensure the pigs don't contract any diseases from other livestock.
+Biosecurity measures, including a handwashing and foot sanitizing station, and biannual ivermectin injections help to ensure the pigs don't contract any diseases from other livestock, or spread it to people.

 Extensive trainings were conducted to teach the group how to successfully raise, breed, and sell meat pigs.
 When my expertise ran out, we called upon William Creighton (pictured in the center of the group photo below), an experienced Irish pig farmer from Good Nature Agro, to assist us.